 Susan graduated with a Bachelor of Science degree in criminal justice and political science from Old Dominion University in 1996.
 She became a North Carolina Certified Paralegal in 2006.
 She is a member of the North Carolina Bar Association Paralegal’s Division.

-In her free time Susan mostly enjoys spending time with her boyfriend Steve, and their son Ryan.
+In her free time Susan mostly enjoys spending time with her fiance Steve, and their son Ryan.
 She also loves anything that keeps her active and is an avid supporter of a variety of different charities including the National Multiple Sclerosis Society, Team Jean (supportive of ovarian and breast cancer awareness), and Anna’s Angels, an organization supportive of individuals with Down Syndrome.